This example builds a machine learning model to classify size measurements for adult foraging penguins near Palmer Station, Antarctica.

 Variables distributions

 Also, we can calculate the distributions of all variables.
-The following pie chart shows how many species we have.
+The following pie chart shows the number of species we have.

 The image shows the proportion of each penguin species: Adelie (44.18%), Gentoo (36,04%), and Chinstrap (19.76%).